PEANUT SEEDS & VARIETIES

 PCA can supply the following seed varieties to commercial peanut growers:

-To assist peanut growers with crop management decisions, PCA is currently trialling Yield Prophet in collaboration with select growers.
+To assist peanut growers with crop management decisions, PCA is currently using Yield Prophet to assist with irrigation management.
 Yield Prophet uses the world-class APSIM model, developed and maintained by the CSIRO and the APSIM Initiative, to simulate the effects of environmental variables and management decisions on crop yields.

 Find out more at http://yieldprophet.com.au